Hanan-Mosa/shopping_app/README.md

   ## Widget we used
 - Form to validate text form fields
 - Text Form Field to take data from user
 - Elevated button which when all data validated , navigate to main screen.
 - Dialog to show it if data validated

   # Localization
-  - use pakage easy localization
+  - use package easy localization
-  - add two files json for languagues
+  - add two files json for languages
   - initialize package in main file
   - change text to apply change of language
+  # animation
+  - use package flutter animate
+  - use extension method to animate login screen and home screen